 New revenue opportunities for your hotel through attribute based selling

-Attribute based selling, or ABS in short, has become one of the top buzzwords in hospitality.
+Attribute based selling, or ABS for short, has become one of the top buzzwords in hospitality.
 But what is it exactly, and how can you take advantage of its principles through your upselling programme?

 Let’s take a look at what experts have been saying, so you can decide if you want to give this new approach a try at your hotel.